Agramm18/Patient_Management_System_v.05/docs/architecture/TECHNICHAL.md

 ## Current Build Verification

-The following command succeeds as of 2026-06-07:
+The following command succeeds as of 2026-06-16:

 ```bash
 mvn -DskipTests compile
 ```

+Maven compiles 73 Java source files.
 There are no tests to execute.